-- To receive an S-video signal, you need an S-video cable.
+- To receive an S-Video signal, you need an S-Video cable.
 (One is usually provided with your video device.)
-A separate cable is required for each video source. - Video and audio cable to connect a second computer - To connect the projector to a Macintosh Power-Book, you need a video-out cable.
-(One is provided for all new Power-Books that have video-out capability.)
-If your Power-Book does not include one, see your Macintosh dealer. - To connect the projector to an external sound system, you need an RCA-to-3.5 mm stereo audio cable.
+A separate cable is required for each video source. - To connect a second computer, you need a video and audio cable. - To connect the projector to a Macintosh PowerBook, you need a video-out cable.
+(One is provided for all new PowerBooks that have video-out capability.)
+If your PowerBook does not include one, see your Macintosh dealer. - To connect the projector to an external sound system, you need an RCA-to-3.5 mm stereo audio cable.
 You can obtain one from your computer dealer. - To connect the mouse cable to your computer, you may require a special connector, cable, or other components.
 You can obtain these items from your computer dealer.